Opinion | Trump just said the corrupt part out loud — with a bullhorn

 In this rendering, simply because Trump charged that Biden and Harris are the ones politicizing the process, that puts this whole matter into a laundering machine of sorts, spitting out a result in which the two sides are equivalently maneuvering for political advantage.

 This formulation will be ubiquitous: Trump says Biden and Harris are politicizing the vaccine process and that their claims about an eventual vaccine can’t be trusted.
-Meanwhile Biden and Harris say Trump is politicizing the process and that his claims about a vaccine can’t be trusted.
+Meanwhile, Biden and Harris say Trump is politicizing the process and that his claims about a vaccine can’t be trusted.
 This is now a political “flashpoint,” which automatically puts such opposing claims on the same plane.

 So let’s get a few things straight: Only one side actually is treating this matter in a way that aligns with what scientists are saying.
 It’s Biden and Harris.
 And this includes scientists involved in Trump’s own vaccine effort.